xxsds/DYNAMIC/README.md

 - Two algorithms to build LZ77 in repetition-aware RAM working space.
 Both algorithms use a run-length encoded BWT with sparse Suffix array sampling.
 The first algorithm stores 2 SA samples per BWT run.
 The second algorithm (much more space efficient) stores 1 SA sample per LZ factor.
 From the paper "Computing LZ77 in Run-Compressed Space", Alberto Policriti and Nicola Prezza, DCC2016
 - An algorithm to build the BWT in run-compressed space
 - An algorithm to build LZ77 in nH0(1+o(1)) space and n * log n * H0 time.
 From the paper "Fast Online Lempel-Ziv Factorization in Compressed Space", Alberto Policriti and Nicola Prezza, SPIRE2015
+- An algorithm to build the BWT in high-order compressed space.
+The algorithm runs in O(n * H_k * log log n) average-case time (good for DNA) and O(n * H_k * log n) worst-case time.
+From the paper "Average linear time and compressed space construction of the Burrows-Wheeler transform"
+Policriti A., Gigante N. and Prezza N., LATA 2015

 The SPSI structure is the building block on which all other structures are based.
 This structure is implemented with cache-efficient B-trees.